 It belongs to the Haworthiopsis genus, which includes the popular zebra cactus.

-These plants, native to South Africa were first cultivated in the early 1900s.
+These compact plants, native to Southern Africa were first cultivated in the early 1900s.

-In less than a hundred years, the Haworthia plants found their way to homes across the globe.
+In less than a hundred years, the Haworthia plants found their way from South Africa to homes across the globe.

-Use these care tips for growing the Fairies Washboard.
+Use these care tips for growing Haworthiopsis limifolia.

 Haworthia Limifolia Care